Al Shahaniya SC

-Al-Shahaniya Sports Club (نادي الشحانية الرياضي), is a Qatari sports club based in Al-Shahaniya, a town 20 km from the capital Doha.
-Founded in 1998, the most prominent team of the club is the football team which plays in the Qatari Stars League.
+Al-Shahaniya Sports Club (also spelled Al-Shahania) (نادي الشحانية الرياضي), is a Qatari sports club based in Al-Shahaniya, a town 20 km from the capital Doha.
+Founded in 1998, the most prominent section is football club which plays in the Qatari Stars League.
 The club's home ground is Grand Hamad Stadium.

 History

-Al Shahaniya was founded on 27 December 1998, under the name Al-Nasr, under the decision of Sheikh Mohammed Bin Eid Al Thani, who was the chairman of the Public Authority for youth and sports at the time.
+Al Shahaniya was founded in 1996 as Al-Nasr, under the decision of Sheikh Mohammed Bin Eid Al Thani, the chairman of the Public Authority for youth and sports.
 The club was considered as the spiritual successor of Al Nasr SC, an amateur football club founded in 1951.
-The club, whose name translates to "victory", became notable for being the first Qatari football team to play against clubs outside of the country as well as the first Qatari club to recruit foreigners.
+Al Nasr (Victory) became notable as the first Qatari club to play against international clubs and recruit foreigners.

 At the beginning of its establishment, the club's headquarters were located in Al Jemailiya.
-In 2001, the club relocated to Al-Shahaniya, which is approximately 20 km northwest of Doha, under the decision of Sheikh Jassim bin Thamer al Thani, who was vice president of the Qatar Olympic Committee at that time.
-It was furnished with its own stadium and headquarters, although the stadium has primarily been used for training due to its limited capacity.

-In 2004, the club changed its name to Al Shahaniya by decision of the board of directors, in order to better represent the region where it is based.
+In 2001, the club relocated to Al-Shahaniya.
+It was furnished with its own stadium and headquarters, although with limited capacity.
+In 2004, the club changed its name to Al Shahaniya, in order to better represent the region.